i-am-ravi-prakash/leanrning/system-design-llld/system-design-lld.md

 **Multiplicity**

-Multiplicity of Association tells us: how many objects of each class can take part in the relationship?
+Multiplicity of Association tells us: how many objects of each class can take part in the relationship.

 **Aggregation**